ella-palacios/ella-palacios/README.md

 - 👋 Hi, I’m @ella-palacios
 - :bulb: I'm currently working as a Software Engineer
-- 🏔️ I am fierly passionate about protecting the enviorment
+- 🏔️ I am passionate about the outdoors !
 - 📫 How to reach me: https://www.linkedin.com/in/ella-palacios-m-s-3358081a4/
 -  :nut_and_bolt: Fun fact: I work also as a Routesetter in rock climbing gyms!
 <!---